miloszsobczak/remote-exercise/README.md

 ## Implementation details

 This section is for you to fill in with any decisions you made that may be relevant.
 You can also change this README to fit your needs.

+### Branching model

+As this is only for training purposes I've decided to put everything directly to one feature-branch called __feature/miloszsobczak-training__, but keeping commits in clean, standarized way using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) methodology.

+### Static analysis

+In order to provide consistant experience for developers we should establish common style of javascript is being written.
+To make it in resonable time I've choosen ready-to-go presets:
+- `eslint:recommended`,
+- `plugin:react/recommended`
+- `plugin:jest/recommended`

+### Code-quaility guard

+[Hysky](https://github.com/typicode/husky/tree/master) is a pretty known tool for making sure that our code meets specific requirements before publish code to Remote 👋🏻.